 - Assist with Food Preparation

-Food prepping is another function which deserves its own explanation.
-Are you peeling, dicing and cutting vegetables or cracking eggs onto the grill?
-When assisting the pastry chef you may be required to mix dry items like flour, baking powder in sugar in exact quantities for which you would need to know about weighing ingredients, following recipes and of course a steady hand.
+Food prepping is another function that deserves its own explanation.
+Are you peeling, dicing, and cutting vegetables or cracking eggs onto the grill?
+When assisting the pastry chef you may be required to mix dry items like flour, baking powder in sugar in exact quantities for which you would need to know about weighing ingredients, following recipes and of course, a steady hand.
 In some restaurants, Kitchen Hands could have full responsibility for preparing certain food items, therefore mention if you are tasked with preparing salads or sauces and desserts.

 - Maintain Kitchen

 Kitchen maintenance is typically on the to-do list for most Kitchen Hands.
 If you are responsible for minor repairs on equipment, mention them by name, for instance, slicing and juicing equipment, hot racks, ovens or deep freezers.
 Supply and inventory management forms part of maintaining kitchen flow.
 Are you the person responsible for signing off supplier deliveries and updating inventory records on the system?
 Do you conduct a weekly stocktake of items such as condiments, baking supplies, or liqueurs and complete order forms for stock that needs to be replenished?

 Make sure to include the following details

 - The locations you are available to work in and whether you are willing to travel to events if required